Table of Contents

-And when I do talk about cameras, lenses, gear and review them, I try to focus on things that are accessible to everyone.
-That can potentially help you get started and practising the craft.
+When I do talk about cameras, lenses, and gear and review them, I try to focus on things that are accessible to everyone.
+That can potentially help you get started and practise the craft.

 Even Things like affordable shooting in film, In this case, B&W. I've been working on a video about it, stay tuned for that.

 To conclude, I'd like to ask you to try to remember the reason why you started your creative journey, or perhaps the reason why you want to start now.

 It's not about the tech, it's not about the camera.
 It's about how it feels to create, explore, grow your artistic capabilities, and your style, express your voice and enjoy the process.
 To escape the reality that confronts you every day, and create your own.
 To offer some relief and happiness to your soul, and try to live a more fulfilling life.

 Don't worry about the gear, worry about pushing yourself to create, worry about improving your skills.
 Focus on doing, exploring, and being who you want to be...
 Good luck with your creative journey.